kubernetes/enhancements/keps/sig-node/3573-device-plugin/README.md

 require deployment of a different version of the device plugin as the API has been mostly stable since its graduation to Beta in v1.10.

+Note that graduation of Device Plugin API to GA is out of scope of this KEP and will be covered in a separate KEP in the future.

 Refer to the versioning section for versioning scheme compatibility.

 ##### Upgrading Device Plugins